pmndrs/zustand/docs/reference/combine.md

 ### `setState` function

-The `setState` function lets you update the state to a different value and trigger a re-render.
+The `setState` function lets you update the state to a different value and trigger re-render.
 You can pass the next state directly, a next partial state, a function that calculates it from the previous state, or replace it completely.